Skip to main content

 Proof.
 Suppose xx^* is a local minimum but not global: there exists yy with f(y)<f(x)f(y) < f(x^*).
 By convexity, for any λ(0,1)\lambda \in (0,1): f(λy+(1λ)x)λf(y)+(1λ)f(x)<f(x)f(\lambda y + (1-\lambda)x^*) \leq \lambda f(y) + (1-\lambda)f(x^*) < f(x^*).
 But λy+(1λ)x\lambda y + (1-\lambda)x^* can be made arbitrarily close to xx^* by taking λ0\lambda \to 0, contradicting local optimality. \square

 This theorem is why convex optimization has clean convergence guarantees: gradient descent cannot get stuck in bad local minima.
-For non-convex problems (neural networks), this guarantee fails -- but empirically, the local minima found by SGD on overparameterized networks have loss values very close to the global minimum.
+For non-convex problems (neural networks), this guarantee fails, but empirically the local minima found by SGD on overparameterized networks have loss values very close to the global minimum.

 FunctionConvex?Strongly Convex?Notes